 I love discovering a new interest on my days off.
 Sometimes I’ll find a craft on Pinterest to try out.
 I often visit a new café in the city.
-I enjoy visiting a greenhouse and get myself a new plant.
+I might try one of my husband’s video games.
 Sometimes I just go to the library to borrow a new book.
-You never know what you’ll be able to enjoy on your day off, but keep mixing it up because you may discover a project that you want to work on, long-term, or a café to visit more often.
+You never know what you’ll be able to enjoy on your day off, but keep mixing it up because you may discover a project that you want to work on, long-term, or a place to visit more often.

 Go On An Adventure

-If you have the capability, go somewhere on your day off.
+If you have the option to and it’s in your budget, go somewhere on your day off.
 It doesn’t have to be far.
 Sometimes my husband will hop in the car with me and just drive to a nearby park.
-Other times, we take a day-trip to a city within an hour’s distance to explore.
+Other times, we take a day trip to a city within an hour’s distance to explore.
 Blast throwback tunes in the car, and keep the conversation topics away from everyday work!

 This one is the most important, and probably the one you’ve heard the most.
-I’m not saying to completely turn off your phone (although props to you if you have that kind of willpower) – I’m saying to avoid the stress triggers.
+I’m not saying to completely turn off your phone (although every once in a while, this can be a blessing as well) – I’m saying to avoid the stress triggers.
 For me, that means I don’t open my emails or spend hours scrolling on social media.
-Pro tip: don’t film everything you do for your stories.
+Pro tip: don’t try to capture everything you do.
 This one is challenging for me because my tendency is to document literally everything.
 However, it can get exhausting, feeling the need to capture every moment.
 One of the best feelings ever is when there’s a sunset, and my phone is in the car, and I actually get to experience the glowing, golden sky, without holding a phone in front of my face.
-There will be other sunsets to capture on video, but when I take a day off, I need to prioritize living in the moment.
+There will be other sunsets to capture, but when I take a day off, I need to prioritize living in the moment.